CagriCatik/Battery-Systems-Technology/webpage/docs/glossary/S.md

 - **Silicon Carbide (SiC)**: A wide bandgap semiconductor material used in high-efficiency power electronics.

 - **Space Vector Modulation (SVM)**: An advanced pulse-width modulation (PWM) technique used to minimize harmonic distortion and maximize inverter efficiency.

+- **State of Charge (SoC)**: A measure of the battery's current charge level as a percentage of its total capacity.

+- **State of Health (SoH)**: An indicator of the overall condition and remaining lifespan of the battery.